sunix/blog.sunix.org/_posts/2015-07-31-blog-site-with-jekyll-ghpages-codenvy.md

 ### Overriding url configuration at runtime
-The last lines of the Dockerfile override the baserurl and the url so that the site works well when running on Eclipse Che Docker AND on Github Pages.
+The last lines of the Dockerfile override the base url and the url so that the site works well when running on Eclipse Che Docker AND on Github Pages.

 ## 6. Customisation